-We have seen that returning a result from a function uses quite a different syntax compared to the C language (or other languages deriving from it).
+We have seen that returning a result from a function uses quite a different syntax compared to the C family of languages.
 Not only the syntax is different, but also the behavior.
 Assigning a value to Result (or to the function name) doesn't terminate the function as a return statement does.
 Object Pascal developers often take advantage of this feature, by using Result as a temporary storage.
 Rather than writing:

 '''

 function ComputeValue: Integer;

-var

-value: Integer;
+Value: Integer:

 begin

-value := 0;
+Value := 0;

 while ...

-Inc (value);
+Inc (Value);

-Result := value;
+Result := Value;

-end;
+end:

 '''

-You can omit the temporary variable and directly use Result instead.
-Whatever value Result has when the function terminates, would be the value returned by the function:
+You can omit the temporary variable and use Result instead.
+Whatever value Result has when the function terminates, is the value returned by the function:

 '''

 function ComputeValue: Integer;

 begin

-Result := 0;
+Result := 0:

 while ...

 Inc (Result);

-end;

 '''